lamont-granquist/PatchedConicFixes/README.md

 # PatchedConicFixes

-Fixes several bugs in KSP 1.12.x's patched conic trajectory system that cause SOI encounters to go undetected, even when your ship is on a clear intercept course.
+This is a near overhaul of KSP 1.12.x's encounter resolution in the patched conic solver.
+It fixes several regressions introduced around KSP 1.8.0, along with multiple design problems that KSP had from the start.
+Many or most of the bugs where SOI encounters to go undetected, even when your ship is on a clear intercept course, have been fixed.
 A few examples of affected scenarios include problems with flickering orbits around Jool, and transfers to an ascending Moon in RealSolarSystem, and many others.
 The replacement encounter solver is also approximately 5× faster than the stock implementation.

 ## Requirements